The Ultimate Guide to Seasonal Landscape Maintenance

 - Weed between pavers in pathways; repair cracks as needed.

-- Paint or stain exterior of buildings as needed.
+- Paint or stain building exteriors as needed.

 - Repair broken elements such as arbors.